An ergodic theorem with weights and applications to random measures, RW homogenization and IPS hydrodynamics on point processes: Proof of the Ergodic Theorem (Theorem )

 \section{Proof of the Ergodic Theorem (Theorem \ref{erg_thm})}

-We keep a notation very close to the one of the proof of \cite[\rosso{Theorem}~2.6]{S} in order to help the comparison.
-The main structure of the proof is similar.
-We detail it in order to clarify where the conditions in Items (i), (ii) and (iii) of our Theorem \ref{erg_thm} are used.
-Recall our shorthand notation $W^\psi_n (f)(\o):=n^{-d} \sum_{j\in \bbZ^d} \psi( j/n) f( T^j \o)$.
+\rot{The main part of the proof of Theorem \ref{erg_thm} follows from the Maximal Inequality of Theorem~\ref{teo_max_in} via a rather standard procedure (see e.g.~ the proof of \cite[Theorem~2.8, Section~6.2]{K} and \cite[Theorem~2.6]{S}).
+We prefer to detail the arguments below, both to keep the exposition self-contained and in order to highlight where conditions (i), (ii) and (iii) are used.}